fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 // ...
 ```

-The database is cleared out at the beginning, and after that we save the two notes stored in the _initialNotes_ array to the database.By doing this, we ensure that the database is in the same state before every test is run.
+The database is cleared out at the beginning, and after that we save the two notes stored in the _initialNotes_ array to the database.
+By doing this, we ensure that the database is in the same state before every test is run.

 Let's also make the following changes to the last two tests: